openmsa/Adapters/adapters/linux_generic/README.md

 Login to the container msa_dev from the From the directory where the docker-compose file is installed:

-> docker-compose exec msa_dev bash
+> docker-compose exec msa-dev bash

 Edit the linux_generic adapter configuration file